The Castle Complex

 The valuable Baroque organ dating from 1791 was made by the well known Stumm family of organ makers.
 Of the orginal interior, the pulpit made by the local carpenter Aron Seitz has been preserved.

 Please click here for further information on the church parish.

 The castle garden

-The castle garden is the historical centre of Hayn Castle and therefore also of Dreieichenhain.
+The castle garden is the ancient centre of Hayn Castle and therefore also of Dreieichenhain.

-When the tower castle was founded a two storey hunting lodge already stood there.
-That was followed by mediaeval residences and commercial buildings belonging to the various lords.
-The town estate of the former Patershausen cloister, a small Latin school, a residence for the priest taking early prayers, a bake house and pottery kilns, all from different periods, have been excavated here.
+Even in the times when the tower castle was errected, there was a two-storey hunting house, too.
+That was followed by various mediaeval residences and commercial buildings belonging to the various lords.
+Further excavations on site unearthed remains of the inner courtyard of the former Patershausen cloister, a small Latin school, a chapel for early prayers, a bake house and some pottery kilns, all from different periods.